mblackstock/mblackstock.github.io/_posts/2021-01-23-flow-editor.md

 You can check out the code [on github](https://github.com/mblackstock/flow-editor).

-The editor code lives in a [lerna monorepo](https://github.com/lerna/lerna) with the following directory structure.
+The editor code lives in a [lerna monorepo](https://github.com/lerna/lerna) with the following directory structure (even though there is only one module the plan is to add additional modules over time).

 ```
 .